-The CEPC Higgs operation is expected to accumulate an integrated luminosity of $5 \ ab^{-1}$ and produce 1 million Higgs boson.
+The CEPC Higgs operation is expected to accumulate an integrated luminosity of $5 ab^{-1}$ and produce 1 million Higgs bosons.
 Its main physics objective is to determine precisely the Higgs boson properties.
-The Higgs signal event rate is roughly of the order of 0.01 Hz: roughly 1 Higgs boson every two minutes.
+The Higgs signal event rate is of the order of 0.01 Hz.